 - To share the knowledge which IeDEA is uniquely able to gather on substance use in large populations of people living with and at risk for HIV through local community presentations, regional conferences, trainings, and more.

-Kathryn Lancaster, PhD, MPH, The Ohio State University, Columbus, Ohio, USA
+Kathryn Lancaster, The Ohio State University, Columbus, Ohio, USA

 To contact the Working Group – please use the form below